Arcade games, the format that built browser gaming

-Arcade is the oldest and most enduring category of browser gaming.
-The format traces directly to the coin-operated cabinets of the late 1970s and early 1980s: single-screen play fields, simple controls, deliberately short sessions, and scoring systems that reward repeat play.
-The constraints that defined the cabinet era — quick onboarding, immediate visual readability, escalating difficulty — happen to map cleanly onto the constraints of HTML5 browser gaming, which is one reason the genre continues to produce fresh entries forty-five years after the form was first established.
+Arcade is the oldest category of browser gaming and the most resilient.
+The format traces directly to the coin-op cabinets of the late 1970s and early 1980s.
+Single-screen play fields.
+Simple controls.
+Short sessions.
+Scoring systems that reward repeat play.
+Those constraints map almost perfectly onto the constraints of HTML5 browser gaming, which is one reason the genre keeps producing fresh entries forty-five years after the form was first established.

-What we look for in the arcade games we publish: tight input feel (60fps with no perceptible input lag), a learning curve that respects the player without holding their hand, and visual readability that survives on a phone screen.
-We avoid arcade games that hide their best mechanics behind paywalls or interstitials.
-The catalogue below leans toward titles that get out of the way and let you play.
+What I look for in arcade games we publish here: tight input feel at a stable 60fps, a learning curve that doesn't waste your time, visual readability that survives on a phone screen, and a play loop that fits a five-minute bus ride.
+We avoid arcade games that hide their best mechanics behind paywalls or popups.
+The catalogue below leans toward games that get out of the way and let you play.

 Asteroid Drift